Santa Maria Style Tri Tip

-Tri Tip Roast is rubbed with a smoky spice mix, briefly pan seared to caramelize the exterior, then roasted in the oven until rare and tender.
-It’s a delicious way to prepare beef for dinner.
+This Santa Maria Tri Tip is rubbed with a smoky spice mix, briefly pan seared to caramelize the exterior, then roasted in the oven.
+It’s a delicious way to prepare an economical cut of beef for a gloriously tender and satisfying dinner.

 Though it’s not known as one of the popular cuts of beef, it’s this recipe that has made Tri Tip one of my favorites.